Helping Kids and Families Be All They Can Be

 Students can face barriers outside the classroom that make it difficult for them to be successful inside the classroom.
-By finding the right partners to collaboratively address these barriers, schools are ensuring children and their families are supported both inside and outside the classroom.
-With services like preschool, afterschool programs, mentorship, flu shots, dental services, community gardens, adult education, and parenting education the Community School Strategy is redefining local schools to a community hub where the community unites to lift each other.
+By finding the right partners to help address these barriers, children and families are supported both inside and outside the classroom.
+With resources like free preschool and afterschool programs, mentorship, flu shots, dental services, mental health services, community gardens, and adult education, the Community School Strategy is reimagining schools to be a place where the community unites to lift each other.
 Because when a community takes care of its own, opportunity has a way of showing up in new places.